fuse-box/fuse-box/website/versioned_docs/version-3.7.0/plugins/styled-components.md

   .instructions(">index.js");
 ```

-This will create styled components with `bundleName` variable.
-For example if
+This will create styled components with `bundleName` postfix.
+For example if you
-you have `header.tsx` file:
+have `header.tsx` file:

 ```tsx
 const MyHeader = styled.header`